nuts-foundation/nuts-specification/rfc/rfc001-nuts-start-architecture.md

 #### 4.5.1.
 Eventual Consistency for Distributed Data

 Since the Nuts network is distributed \[M4\] there's a trade-off to be made between consistency, availability and network partition tolerance \(CAP-theorem, [https://en.wikipedia.org/wiki/CAP\_theorem](https://en.wikipedia.org/wiki/CAP_theorem)\).
-Since strong consistency is very expensive for distributed networks the Nuts network aims for maximum availability \(of data\) and network partition tolerance, thus sacrificing.
+Since strong consistency is very expensive for distributed networks the Nuts network aims for maximum availability \(of data\) and network partition tolerance, thus sacrificing some consistency.
 This means distributed data is _eventual consistent._